Francis John Nugan

 Francis John Nugan (30 December 1942 in Griffith, New South Wales - 27 January 1980 in Bowenfels, New South Wales), known as Frank Nugan, was an Australian lawyer and merchant banker known for co-founding the Nugan Hand Bank.

 Background

 Frank's father, Alfred Neugarten, was born to Jewish parents in Germany and fought in the International Brigades in the Spanish Civil War.
-In 1938, Alfred migrated to Palestine with a son from an earlier marriage, where he married another Jewish refugee, Anneliese Meinhardt.
+In 1938, Alfred migrated to Palestine with a son from an earlier marriage, where he would marry another Jewish refugee, Anneliese Meinhardt, in Jerusalem.
 The family migrated to Australia in 1939 and changed their name to Nugan.
 Frank used to claim to be Spanish.
 Frank Nugan was born in 1942 in the town of Griffith, New South Wales, a centre for fruit and vegetable growing, where his family had established the Nugan Fruit Group.
 He attended the University of Sydney (Bachelor of Laws, 1964) and University of California, Berkeley (Master of Laws, 1965).